mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 ### Model Sensitivity
 &#129000; **[Cascading Model Parameter Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: The integrated gradients saliency values randomize as the trained model becomes more randomized.
 However, the saliency maps show visual similarity between a randomized and trained model and could be misinterpreted.
 Evaluted on an ImageNet Inception V3 model.

 &#128994; **[Implementation Invariance](https://arxiv.org/pdf/1703.01365.pdf)**: Integrated gradients guarantees implementation invariance through its algorithmic definition.
-It will produce the same saliency values for functionally equivalent models.
+It will produce equivalent saliency values for functionally equivalent models.

 &#129000; **[Independent Model Parameter Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: The integrated gradients saliency values randomize when the trained model's layers are randomized.
 However, the saliency maps show visual similarity between a randomized and trained model and could be misinterpreted.
 Evaluted on an ImageNet Inception V3 model.